How Can We Help More Clients To Agree After Enquiring?

 - systematise your 'contracting' process to ensure your small print is not off-putting

-...and continuing for another three more steps which are the most important for your business health.
+...and continuing for another four more steps which are the most important for your business health.
 They influence repeat business, reviews, recommendations - and timely fee payments.

 How to get the best from this Client-Attracting Pathway

 A senior manager can review and revise the design of the firm's Pathway to develop it's performance.

 Develop a Pathway Tracking Model

 The productivity of your Client-Flow depends on every step - there is only one key point and that is the first.
 If potential clients don't make that first contact, none of the rest of the Pathway applies to them.